nehachauhan14/ng4-coding-challenges/README.md

 1. User story : Parse invoice numbers
 2. The Marco Polo Game
 3. Unit test for Marco polo using Jasmine
 4. How can you limit the scope on a directive and why would you do this?
+(Answer written at the bottom of this file.)

 ## **Parse invoice number application**